Posts

 Image

-Yesterday Jayde's wish, through Make-a-Wish, was finally granted.
+Yesterday, Jayde's wish, through Make-a-Wish, was granted.
+Jayde is understandably exhausted, and her pain is, as she put it this morning's check-in, "An eight, from head to toe."
+Even in pain, she glows.
 There were many moments where I was not sure this day would happen.
-T he only word I can think to use to sum up the experience for our family is MAGICAL.
+T he only word I can think of to sum up the experience for our family is MAGICAL.
 Destiny, our LA Make-a-Wish rep, and James Nagel, an amazing LA-based photographer and cinematographer, met us at our hotel.
 We spent the next few hours strolling the Santa Monica Pier and the beach.
 Jayde is so shy in front of the camera, but behind it, she lights up.
-James was amazing, relatable, and kind, taking his time teaching Jayde and helping her hone her skills.
+James was amazing.
+Besides being relatable and kind, patiently teaching Jayde and helping her hone her skills, he saw her.
 Having the opportunity to watch our beautiful daughter in her element was as much a gift for Chris and me as it was for Jayde.
 This morning, my heart is full of joy and gratitude.
-This East Coast girl was raised on Disney Florida, so we are off to the West Coast's Magic Kingdom today.
+This East Coast girl was raised on Disney Florida, s

 California Dreaming